Easter egg painting with a twist

 I paused for a moment and said: "Well… I can try."

 I had never blown out an egg before — let alone painted one.
 But hey, you’ve got to start somewhere.
-And just like that, my little Easter adventure began.
+And just like that, my little Easter egg painting adventure began.

 Prepping Eggs for Painting